Nur-dirow888/networkwalks-B082-week2-Reconnaissance-and-Network-Scanning/README.md

 ![Maltego Installation](maltego/01.maltego-installed-and-launched.PNG)

 **Observation:**
-The Maltego application was successfully installed, launched, andprepared for running reconnaissance transforms
+The Maltego application was successfully installed, launched, and prepared for running reconnaissance transforms

 ---